tobySolutions/stream2peer/CONTRIBUTING.md

 - `frontend` - This folder contains the frontend code
 - `backend` - This folder contains the backend code
+- `landing` - This folder contains the landing page's code

-To run the website locally, you need to install the dependencies and run the development server:
+You need to install the dependencies to be able to run the development server:

 ```bash
 npm i -g pnpm # Install pnpm